bmeyer99/cc_preflight_check/README.md

         * Add support for other intrinsic functions (`!ImportValue`, `!Select`, `!Split`, etc.) if your templates use them extensively and they influence permissions or ARNs.

 * **`parse_template_and_collect_actions()` (Function):**
-    * This function iterates through resources defined in the Cfn template.
+    * This function iterates through resources defined in the CFT.
     * **Resource Naming for ARN Patterns:** It attempts to derive resource names from common properties (`RoleName`, `BucketName`, etc.) or uses the resource's logical ID as a fallback.
 Enhancing the logic to more accurately predict the final physical name (where possible, as CFN often adds unique suffixes) can improve ARN specificity for simulation.
     * **Tagging Permissions:** The script includes a generic attempt to add `service:TagResource`.
 Ideally, this should be made specific per resource type within `RESOURCE_ACTION_MAP` (e.g., `s3:PutBucketTagging`, `iam:TagRole`).
     * **How to Extend:** Refine how resource names are extracted or predicted.
 If a resource type has a very specific naming convention when created by CloudFormation without an explicit name, try to incorporate that into the ARN pattern generation.